How to Read Multi-Frame/Page GIFs and TIFFs

 Frequently Asked Questions

-What is the advantage of using TIFF format?
+What are the benefits of using TIFF format for images?

-What is the OcrImageInput class used for in a specific OCR tool?
+What is the role of the OcrImageInput class in IronOCR?

-The OcrImageInput class in IronOCR is used to import single or multi-frame TIFF and GIF images for OCR processing.
+The OcrImageInput class in IronOCR is used to import both single and multi-frame TIFF and GIF images for OCR processing, enabling text extraction from these formats.

-IronTesseract is a class in IronOCR used to instantiate and execute OCR processes on image files, including multi-frame TIFFs and GIFs.
+IronTesseract is a class in IronOCR that initiates and executes the OCR process on image files, supporting formats like multi-frame TIFFs and GIFs, and enabling efficient text extraction.